-Man accused in shooting death of Akron pizza shop worker to appear in court
+Man accused in shooting death of Akron pizza shop worker pleads not guilty

-AKRON, Ohio — The man indicted in the shooting death of an employee at an Akron pizza shop will be arraigned Wednesday.
+AKRON, Ohio -- The man indicted in the shooting death of an employee at an Akron pizza shop pleaded not guilty in the case Wednesday.

 Zakareia Husein was working at his family's pizza shop , Premium New York Style Pizza, on Dec.
 7, 2015 when a masked gunman demanded money.
 The 21-year-old handed over cash, but was shot and killed.